 Get festive

 They’re baaack—summer festivals and fairs in NJ are here again, and there’s always fun for the whole family.
-All season, find festivals with food trucks, live music, vendors, or rides in towns near you.
-Or gear up for statewide ones, like the State Fair Meadowlands (June 23- July 10) with thrills, spills, and lots of family shows, or the NJ Lottery Festival of Ballooning on July 29.
-Pack up the car and get ready to taste fried Oreos, ride all the rides, and get in some quality family time at the fair.
+Find festivals with food trucks, live music, vendors, or rides in towns near you all season.
+Or gear up for statewide ones, like the State Fair Meadowlands (June 22- July 9), with thrills, spills, and many family-friendly shows.
+Later in the summer, July 28-30, the NJ Lottery Festival of Ballooning will fill the skies with jaw-dropping and breathtaking hot air balloons.
+So get ready to pack up the car and taste fried Oreos, ride all the rides, and get in some quality family time at the fair.

 Size up the shore